 The following selection and screening criteria are being applied:

-Quantitative indicators to select ETFs include tracking error, expense ratio, fund size to select instruments which will deliver more stability and better performance.
+Quantitative indicators to select ETFs and unit trusts include tracking error, expense ratio, fund size to select instruments which will deliver more stability and better performance.

-Qualitative factors like reputation of the fund manager and track record of managing ETFs.
+Qualitative factors like reputation of the fund manager and track record of managing ETFs and unit trusts.

 Use of non-synthetic instruments only, where screening on use of derivatives, leveraging and stock lending is performed.